kachristensen/Current-Dnd-Campaigns/Persephone/Songs and Poems.md

 Beasts are silent for the night
 All turned in as daylight dies
 But one soul lies anxious wide awake
-Fearing no manner of ghouls, hags and wraiths
+Fearing all manner of beasts, gods and plagues
 My dear girl Sally shut your eyes
 Lie still, lie silent, utter no cries